hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Sends order to broker and logs the outcome.

 **Why?** Actually places the trade and provides feedback on success/failure.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 25 completes our OpenTrade function by actually executing the order and logging the result.
+We call either trade.Buy or trade.Sell depending on the order type, passing in our lot size, symbol, entry price, stop loss, take profit, and trade comment.
+Both methods return a boolean indicating success or failure.
+If the trade succeeds, we log comprehensive details including the order type, lot size, and the stop loss and take profit levels, displaying none if they're disabled.
+If the trade fails, we log the error code and description from the broker, which helps with troubleshooting issues like insufficient margin or invalid parameters."

 ```mql5
    // Execute the trade using CTrade object